Biodiversity is the variety of all life, animals, plants, fungi, etc within a particular habitat, country or even the

 Save energy and reduce waste

 Increasing energy efficiency and reducing waste can help biodiversity by minimising the environmental impacts associated with any emissions to air, land or water and the production of waste.
-Increasing energy efficiency will also cut running costs of your business.
+Increasing energy efficiency will also cut the running costs of your business.

-Reducing the amount of materials used (e.g. in packaging), reusing materials (e.g. reusing paper that has only been printed on one side) and recycling waste (paper, cans, plastic, mobile phones, computers, printer cartridges and glass) reduces landfill.
-Food and other organic waste can be composted on site – reducing waste to landfill and providing a new wildlife habitat for insects.
+Reducing the amount of materials used (e.g. in packaging), reusing materials (e.g. reusing paper that has only been printed on one side) and recycling waste (paper, cans, plastic, mobile phones, computers, printer cartridges, and glass) reduces landfill.
+Food and other organic waste can be composted on site – reducing waste to landfill and providing new wildlife habitat for insects.

 Responsible sourcing of products and managing your supply chain